pastchick3/agile-C/README.md

 }
 ```

 Now for expression symbol `*n`, we will have conflict type bounds.
 How?
 First, we want to constrain this expression by its relationship with symbol `n`, so we add a type bound of some kinds of pointers.
-Then, we want to constrain it by its relationship with numerical expression `1`, so now we add a type bound of some kinds of intergers, which conflicts with the last constrain.
+Then, we want to constrain it by its relationship with numerical expression `1`, so now we add a type bound of some kinds of integers, which conflicts with the last constrain.
 The problem is this expression takes a symbol of some pointer type but transform it into the type this pointer is pointing to.

 To handle pointers, Agile-C adds a special flag so it knows to automatically add or remove pointer wrappers for individual type bounds.
-For example, `*n` is bounded by `n` of type `Pointer<Byte>` and `1` of Type `Byte`, and Agile-C will remove the `Pointer` wrapper of `n` and now these two types match.
+For example, `*n` is bounded by `n` of type `Pointer<Byte>` and `1` of type `Byte`, and Agile-C will remove the `Pointer` wrapper of `n` and now these two types match.

 With similar methods, we can also handle dot operators (`structure.member`) and arrow operators (`structure->member`).